 If equipped, Android Auto and/or Apple CarPlay capability may be available through a compatible smartphone.
-If the phone is paired and projections are available, Android Auto and/or Apple CarPlay icons will become illuminated on the infotainment home screen.
+If available, the Android Auto and Apple CarPlay icons will change from gray to color on the Home Page of the infotainment display.

 To use Android Auto and/or Apple CarPlay: